-Before any construction can start you need a planning permit.
+Before any construction can start you need a building permit.
 This means a building surveyor must check all construction drawings and required documentation, to make sure it complies with all building and planning regulations.
 Once satisfied he will stamp the plans and issue a building permit.

 There are quite a few requirements needed to obtain your building permit:

 • Energy rating certificate and stamped plans

 • Property Information Request